AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Darvas Boxes
 ### Description
 Former ballroom dancer Nicolas Darvas developed the Darvas boxes as a trading strategy in 1956.
-Darvas´s trading technique consisted of buying into stocks that were trading at new 52-week highs, with accordingly high volumes.
+Darvas' trading technique consisted of buying into stocks that were trading at new 52-week highs, with accordingly high volumes.
 When a stock price rises above the previous 52-week high, but then proceeds to fall back to a price not far from that high, a Darvas box is formed.
 If the price falls too far, this can signify a false breakout.
 Otherwise, however, the lower price is used as the bottom of the box and the higher price as the top.
 A box is made up of an upper boundary (top) and a lower boundary (floor).
 Each new box is created based on a previous box, depicting a “stair” formation.
 If a new high is not formed after three consecutive days, then the high is labeled as the upper boundary.
 Following this, the floor is specified based on the lowest price.